MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-to-set-up-and-publish-kpi-web-services-based-on-account-schedules.md

 ---
 # Set Up and Publish KPI Web Services Based on Financial Reports

-On the **Financial Report KPI Web Service Setup** page, you set up how to show the financial report KPI data and which specific financial reports to base the KPIs on.
+On the **Financial Report KPI Web Service Setup** page, you set up how to show the financial report key performance indicator (KPI) data and which specific financial reports to base the KPIs on.
 When you choose **Publish Web Service**, the specified financial report KPI data is added to the list of published web services on the **Web Services** page.

 > [!NOTE]
 > When you use this web service, closing dates are not included in your data set.
-That way you can use filters in Power BI to analyze various time periods.
+You can then use filters in Power BI to analyze various time periods.

-## Set up and publish a KPI web service that is based on financial reports
+## Set up and publish a KPI web service based on financial reports

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Financial Report KPI Web Service Setup**, then choose the related link.
 2. On the **General** FastTab, fill in the fields. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. On the **Financial Reports** FastTab, fill in the fields.
-4. Repeat step 3 for each financial report you want to base the financial report KPI web service on.
+4. Repeat step 3 for all financial reports you want to base the financial report KPI web service on.
 5. To view or edit the selected financial report, on the **Row definitions** FastTab, choose the **Edit Row Definition** action.
 6. To view the financial report KPI data you've set up, choose the **Financial Report KPI Web Service** action.
 7. To publish the financial report KPI web service, choose the **Publish Web Service** action.
 The web service is added to the list of published web services on the **Web Services** page.